heig-vd-dai-course/heig-vd-dai-course/12-ssh-and-scp/COURSE_MATERIAL.md

 ## Objectives

-In this chapter, you will have a refresh about security and learn how to use Secure Shell (SSH) protocol to connect to a remote machine.
-You will also learn how to copy files from/to a remote machine with Secure Copy (SCP).
+In this chapter, you will have a refresh about security and learn how to use the Secure Shell (SSH) protocol to connect to a remote machine.
+You will also learn how to transfer files from/to a remote machine with Secure Copy (SCP).

 ## A quick reminder about security

-A secure protocol means that the data sent between the client and the server is encrypted.
+A secure protocol means that the data sent between the client and the server is encrypted, ensuring the confidentiality and the integrity of the data.

+Most secure protocols rely on cryptography to encrypt the data.
+The data is encrypted with an encryption key.

 It is not possible to read the data without the encryption key.

-Most secure protocols rely on a key pair to authenticate the client (HTTPS, SSH, etc.).
+Most secure protocols rely on a key pair to authenticate the client (SSH, GPG etc.).
 The key pair is composed of a public key and a private key.

+The public key can be shared with anyone.
+The private key must be kept secret.

+If Alice wants to send a message to Bob, Alice encrypts the message with Bob's public key.
+Bob decrypts the message with his private key.

+If Bob wants to send a message to Alice, Bob encrypts the message with Alice's public key.
+Alice decrypts the message with their private key.

+If Bob wants to prove that she is the author of a message, Bob encrypts the message with their private key.
+Everyone can decrypt the message with Bob's public key.
+If the message can be decrypted, it means that Bob is the author of the message.

+In the case of SSH and GPG, the public key is used to encrypt the data and the private key is used to decrypt the data.

-The client has a private key and the server has the public key.
-The client sends the public key to the server.
+This principle is used to authenticate the client: the client sends the public key to the server.
 The server uses the public key to encrypt a message and sends it to the client.
 The client uses the private key to decrypt the message.

 If the client is able to decrypt the message, it means that the client has the private key.
 The client is authenticated.

 The private key is a file that must be kept secret.
 If someone has access to the private key, this person can impersonate the client.

+The following diagram illustrates the communication between the client and the
+server:

 ![Sequence diagram of the public/private keys communication](./images/a-quick-reminder-about-security.png)